Methodology

 Minimum threshold

 Companies below this threshold are excluded rather than scored unfairly.
-Scoring a company based on job ads and a leadership page without ever seeing their careers site would be like reviewing a restaurant based on the takeaway menu and the decor, but never tasting the food.
+Scoring a company based on job adverts and a leadership page without ever seeing their careers site would be like reviewing a restaurant based on the takeaway menu and the decor, but never tasting the food.

 Brand consistency